-Urgent — same day vet contact Immediate if breathing difficulty or pale/blue gums; same day for persistent cough
+Urgent — same day vet Immediate if breathing difficulty or pale/blue gums; same day for persistent cough

 Dog coughing — when to worry